charlesmalafosse/aws-elasticbeanstalk-ml-server/README.md

 ![](images/autoscaling.jpeg)

----

-Serving machine learning models with AWS ElasticBeanstalk A concise tutorial on how to use AWS ElasticBeanstalk to serve a multi language fastText model.

----
+## Our Sentiment Analysis model with Fasttext
+Our model was created with the fastText library provided by Facebook Research.
+We believe it's great choice for a production ready model.

+Not the goal of this tutorial but we wrote an article showing you how to do that.
+To reproduce the model, check here: https://medium.com/@media_73863/fasttext-sentiment-analysis-for-tweets-a-straightforward-guide-9a8c070449a2
+To download the trained models in English, French, Spanish, Italian and German, check this GitHub reporitory.

+# AWS
-In this post, we demonstrate the use of AWS ElasticBeanstalk to serve multiple sentiment analysis models trained with fastText.
+We demonstrate the use of AWS ElasticBeanstalk to serve multiple sentiment analysis models trained with fastText.
 We believe it to be one the best way to handle peak in demand and robustness, through serverless and scalability.
 AWS Elastic Beanstalk

-Elastic Beanstalk is an easy-to-use service for deploying and scaling web applications and services developed with Java, .NET, PHP, Node.js, Python, Ruby, Go, and Docker on familiar servers such as Apache, Nginx, Passenger, and IIS.
-It is an excellent choice for deploying a model as it provides scalability, monitoring while paying only the consumed resources (EC2 instances and an (optional) load balancer.
-Depending on the usage, it might cost you as little as 10$ per month.
-TO CHECK; the excellent AWS Sagemaker server of model, uses something close to EBS but priced higher, so you migth want to check this post to see how you can save money (and check Julien Simon's great post on how to save even more on AWS sagemaker).

-## Fasttext for sentiment analysis
-We implement a fastText model.
-We believe a great choice for a production ready model.
-We even wrote an article - link - showing how to do that - and provide data in English, Spanish, Italian, French, German, to train your own - link -
-To reproduce the model, check here: https://medium.com/@media_73863/fasttext-sentiment-analysis-for-tweets-a-straightforward-guide-9a8c070449a2
-To just download files, check the GitHub page.

 ## Start an EBS environment
 XX
 ## Deploy a package